larcangeli/Quantum-computing-k-coloring-problem-with-a-less-than-oracle/README.md

 ### Key Components
 - **Grover's Algorithm**: A quantum search algorithm used for amplitude amplification, allowing us to amplify the probability of valid solutions to the k-coloring problem.
-- **Less-Than Oracle**: A quantum oracle designed to mark states where a certain condition is fulfilled (e.g., states corresponding to vertex-color combinations that satisfy the coloring constraints).
+- **Less-Than/Greater-than Oracle**: A quantum oracle designed to mark states where a certain condition is fulfilled (e.g., states corresponding to vertex-color combinations that satisfy the coloring constraints).
 - **Quantum Circuit Design**: Implementation of modular quantum circuits, including oracles and Grover iterations.
 - **State Analysis**: Tools to analyze and visualize the amplitude distribution after applying the oracle.